justasjucinskas/static-ad-translation/README.md

 - **Text Extraction**: Extracts all text nodes from a selected frame with full style information (font family, size, weight, colors, decorations, spacing, line-height)
 - **Mixed-Style Support**: Uses `getStyledTextSegments()` to capture character-level styling - handles text with multiple fonts, sizes, colors, and weights within a single text box
 - **HTML Export**: Generates styled HTML with inline CSS for each text segment, preserving exact formatting
+- **Visual Context Export**: Exports frame as base64-encoded PNG for AI-powered translation with visual context
 - **Optimized Payload**: Minimal data structure containing only translation-essential information
 - **Webhook Integration**: Posts structured JSON to a translation endpoint for each selected language
 - **Translation Memory Review**: Interactive review interface for new translations with: